Why do we spring clean?

 If the thought of spring cleaning yet again leaves you weary, then we’re with you.
 It’s maddening to just keep doing the same thing ever year, so we asked a number of experts to provide us with their top tips for being prepared for the spring clean.

-While none of them had true ‘secrets’ that can shave days off the task of sorting out an entire home (a house possibly filled with family members of varying years and stages of life, too), there were some themes that quickly emerged that could have a transformative effect on your household’s cleaning process, giving you more time to spend on the things you love.
+While none of them had true ‘secrets’ that can shave days off the task of sorting out an entire home, there were some themes that quickly emerged that could have a transformative effect on your household’s cleaning process, giving you more time to spend on the things you love.

 These included decluttering in advance, learning how to identify those items that have true emotional value and treating the cleaning task with more respect to enable a more positive mindset – and the experts all gave us some clever ideas on how you can start using these instantly.